irritant/WebSynthUI/README.markdown

 	// Update the switch to display and send its current state (optional): switch.update();

-View `/demo/index.html` for examples of each control's the default behaviour.
+View `/demo/index.html` for examples of the default behaviour for each control.

 ## License
 WebSynthUI is made available under the MIT License.
 See LICENSE.txt for details.